fhur/xql/packages/docs/docs/300-security/query-whitelisting.md

 ## How to register queries

 Registering queries is simple.
-All you need to do is pass the query to the `QueryBuilder#registerQueries` method.
+All you need to do is pass the query to the `registerQueries()` method.

 As some queries take parameters, you will need to pass a placeholder value when you register the query.